FAMILIAR-project/familiar-documentation/manual/composition.md

 ```

 As a result, you cannot use the view (fm6) independently.
 Furthermore the view contains anomalies, since the syntactical constructs are not conformant to the actual meaning.
-In particular, F2 is not optional but actually mandatory ; F3 and F4 are mutually exclusive ; F3 implies the selection of F1.
+In particular, F2 is modeled as optional but is actually mandatory ; F3 and F4 are mutually exclusive ; F3 implies the selection of F1.
-It is clearly not the case in fm6 (see above) that is a very rough over-approximation of the actual configuration set.
+It is clearly not the case in fm6 (see above).
+It is a very rough over-approximation of the actual configuration set.
+Therefore it not acceptable to exploit fm6 afterwards.

 Two techniques are conceivable for improving the quality of the "view".